Gegardus/custom-enumerable/README.md

-## Custom Enumerable
+# Custom Enumerable

+## Description

-> This project implements custom Enumerable module
+> This project is about learning how to use a module inside a class.

 ## Built With